mcohen01/node-quickbooks/oauth2example/README.md

 ```

-2. You can make API calls by instantiating `Quickbooks` as shown in [app.js] [3] once you get the tokens from step 1 :
+2. You can make API calls by instantiating `Quickbooks` class as shown in [app.js] [3] once you get the tokens from step 1 :

 ```javascript